vmware/go-vcloud-director/CODING_GUIDELINES.md

 ## Implementing functions to support different API versions

-Existing or new functions should use matrix structure to identify which functions to call according max API version supported by vCD.
-Example can be found in adminvdc.org.
+Functions dealing with different versions should use a matrix structure to identify which calls to run according to the highest API version supported by vCD.
+An example can be found in adminvdc.go.

 ```
 type vdcProducer struct {
-	Type             string
 	SupportedVersion string
 	CreateVdc        func(adminOrg *AdminOrg, vdcConfiguration *types.VdcConfiguration) (*Vdc, error)
 	CreateVdcAsync   func(adminOrg *AdminOrg, vdcConfiguration *types.VdcConfiguration) (Task, error)